Can I volunteer and still ride?

-Yes, volunteers will be provided food, drinks and snacks throughout the event.
+Yes, volunteers will be provided 1 free meal, drinks and snacks throughout the event.
 We do recommend bringing some items of your own if you have health or dietary restrictions.

 Can I bring my family, friend, neighbor or co-worker?

-We will have a limit on Volunteers.
+We typically always need Volunteers.
 If they are interested, they can register to Volunteer.
-If they are not selected as a Volunteer, they can attend the event even if they are not participating.
+They can volunteer and attend the event even if they are not participating.

 How long should I plan to help?